 Our reporting highlights the work women do across industries and explores the barriers to workplace gender equality as well as the potential solutions.
 Boss Betty‘s content is for female executives and managers — and those aspiring to that level — as well as anyone with an interest in creating a better and fairer corporate world.
 We certainly hope that’s just about everyone!

 The World Economic Forum recently estimated that it would take 257 years to close the economic gender gap.
 We need and deserve a more equitable future — which means a better future for all — now.

 Who’s behind Boss Betty?

 Heather Grossmann specializes in launching newsrooms and new revenue products for media organizations.
-Prior to starting Boss Betty, she was executive editor of growth & strategy at The Real Deal, where over five years she grew the brand nationally and internationally, overseeing everything from editorial expansion and audience development to marketing and profit maximization.
+Prior to starting Boss Betty, she was executive editor of growth & strategy at The Real Deal, where over five years she grew the brand nationally and internationally, overseeing everything from editorial expansion and audience development to product and profit maximization.

 Previously Heather was associate publisher at the local news site DNAinfo.com, which operated in both New York and Chicago.
 She started as a political reporter then editor at DNAinfo, then took some time out of her five-year tenure there to launch MetroFocus, a news and culture website and TV show for WNET/Thirteen, NYC’s local PBS station.
 Heather also worked extensively in business development and event production for various media companies.
 She has a master’s degree from the Columbia University Graduate School of Journalism.